Overwhelm and stress? what a question, right?

 With a change in mindset, you can make daily stress a manageable thing to deal with.

 Let’s understand that stress is something that will never go away.
-That feeling is something that needs to be managed.
+You have to face the world and what comes with it.

 I came across this wonderful article on dealing with stress and overwhelm by Leo Babauta at Zenhabits.net.